 - conduct market research, either ourselves or with reputable agencies, to improve services;

 - for statistical analysis to help us understand more about you as a customer, the products and services you consume, the way you consume them and how, and where, you shop so we can serve you and other customers like you better;

 - improve our services, showrooms and websites;

-- where you have given your consent (if necessary), contact you about our products and services, including to seek your views or comments on the products and services we provide;
+- where you have given your consent (if necessary), contact you about our products and services, including seeking your views or comments on the products and services we provide;

 - notify you of changes to our Services;